Khun Sa: Family

 Khun Sa was married to Nan Kyayon (died 1993) with whom he had eight children: five sons and three daughters.
 His children, listed in order of their birth, are Nang Long, Zarm Merng, Zarm Herng, Nang Kang, Zarm Zeun, Zarm Myat, Nang Lek, and Zarm Mya.

 All of Khun Sa's children were educated abroad.
 As a reward for his retirement and relocation to Yangon, his children were allowed to run and operate business interests in Myanmar.
 At the time of his death, in 2007, his favorite son was running a hotel and casino in the border town of Tachilek, while one of his daughters was a well-established businesswoman in Mandalay.

 In 1989 Khun Sa told Karen Petersen, a reporter for People magazine, that he also had a second wife in Bangkok.
 When he moved to Yangon he brought four young mistresses with him.
 All four were teenagers from Kengtung, in eastern Shan State.

 In popular culture

 Khun Sa is mentioned in Japanese manga and anime Black Lagoon, for his role on the drug trade in Southeast Asia as well as one of his subordinates being targeted by the NSA.

+Khun Sa was featured in a 1990 edition of The Cook Report entitled "Heroin Highway".

 Khun Sa is portrayed by Ric Young in the 2007 film American Gangster.

 Khun Sa is mentioned in Hong Kong movie To Be Number One in which real life triad boss Ng Sik-ho connects to him circa 1973 in order to supply Hong Kong domestic supply and export.
 The film includes footage of Khun Sa.

 Khun Sa is mentioned in Jo Nesbø's Cockroaches, the second novel in the Harry Hole series.